-Those who work with mesquite may appear a little nuts to woodworkers who are used to the likes of cherry, walnut, oak, and similar woods.
+Those who build projects out of mesquite may appear a little nuts to woodworkers who are used to the likes of cherry, walnut, oak, and similar woods.

 Mesquite’s beauty comes from a different breed of criteria other than clear wood.
 Namely the worm holes, splits, checks, knots, and bark inclusions that characterize the tree and her timber.
 “High quality” has an entirely different definition when it comes to mesquite lumber.

-Some years ago, I had a customer lodge a demand for mesquite that was 8″ wide and totally clear – he needed a lot of it too.
-I had to tell him, not out of opinion but of fact, “If you absolutely need it that wide and that clear without cutting or gluing, you don’t want mesquite.”
+Some years ago, I had a customer lodge a demand for mesquite that was 8″ wide and totally clear.
+He needed a lot of it too.
+Regretfully, I had to tell him, not out of opinion but of fact, “If you absolutely need it that wide and that clear without cutting or gluing, you don’t want mesquite.”

 Mesquite’s not for everybody.
 The defects – excuse me, I mean the beacons of beauty – require some special care and techniques.
 Chiefly the checks and splits have to be cut out or filled.
 Filling is far more fun.
 I’ve made a number of picture frames from mesquite with the intentions of utilizing the cracks and holes as points of interest.
 Here’s my latest effort for a 20″x30″ photo print.